 Translating the car into a CG model means making it look real in the most literal sense.
 It means recreating the exact stitching on the seats, to the point where you can see the leather stretch.
 It means taking the texture of the fabric and materials and demonstrating the feel of it.
 Hours of craftsmanship go into the real-world models, sometimes in areas you might never see, such as the texture on the back of the paddles affixed to the steering wheel.
 Let’s use this medium to enlighten the customer on exactly what they are about to receive.

 The attention to detail should carry over to every area.
 For instance, the paint shouldn’t just show that it has metallic flakes in it that give it that lustrous shine.
 In reality, the flakes can be of varying sizes and shapes, influenced to lie a particular way.
 The top coat can be candied to enhance the lustrousness, all of which is more than just a pretty wet line.
 The realisation of these elements goes towards turning some metal into that aforementioned work of art.

 Done right, by the end you’ll have more CG assets than a movie has frames.
 The entire process is reminiscent of the attention to detail you’d find in a multi-million dollar Hollywood production.

 All of this can take time, though nowhere close to the manufacture of the real thing.
 But you need someone who can work with your schedule to deliver according to your roadmap.
 Whether you’re aiming for a car launch or a motor show, a brochure or a configurator, these CG assets need to play their part as an important cog in your marketing and sales campaign.
 Nothing can go wrong.
 And with the right people, it won’t.

-At RealtimeUK, we know that recreating a car in a digital space takes more than polygons.
+At RealtimeUK, we know that recreating a car in CGI takes more than polygons.
 We have a history of delving into our clients’ wants and needs.
 We are an extension of your company.
-If you would like to discuss your upcoming project, get in touch with me at email@example.com.
+If you would like to discuss your upcoming project, get in touch with me at firstname.lastname@example.org.